savonet/book/language.md

 ### Polymorphism

-Some functions can operate on value of many possible types.
-For instance, the function `list.tl`, which returns the tail of the list (i.e., the list without its first element), works on lists of integers so that it can have the type
+Some functions can operate on values of many possible types.
+For instance, the function `list.tl`, which returns the tail of the list (the list without its first element), works on lists of integers so that it can have the type

 ```
 ([int]) -> [int]